-If you are still hungry at the end of the tour, you are in the best place in Rome for lunch or dinner.
-Any of the bars near Piazza Santa Maria in Trastevere will be worth a visit, and don't miss the ice cream parlors; they are also famous in this area and many of them have many years of history.
+If after all that you are going to try on the tour you are still hungry at the end, you are in the best place in Rome to have lunch or dinner.
+Any of the bars near Piazza Santa Maria in Trastevere will be worth a visit.
+Ah, don't miss the ice cream parlors; they are also famous in this area and many of them have many years of history.

 If you are going to eat on your own, as you may have already discovered, the neighborhood is known for its gastronomy.
 It is one of the best areas in Rome to enjoy Italian food.
 Tip: avoid the tourist menu and let yourself be recommended.
-As for the quantities, they are usually quite abundant so maybe one plate will be enough for you.
+As for the quantities, they are usually quite plentiful so you may find that one plate is enough.

 Another recommendation is not to shy away from dishes that seem "simple" or "typical": I can attest that a margherita pizza or a plate of pasta arrabiata in Rome will taste like nowhere else in the world.